JordyAaldering/Big-Data/docs/assignment06.md

 }
 ```

-Now we can read the parquet file we created in the previous step, apply this map-reduce function, and save the results to a new parquet file; ready for analysis.
+Now we can read the parquet file we created in the previous step, apply this map-reduce function on it, and save the results to a new parquet file.
+This new parquet file should be a lot smaller than the first one.

 ```scala
 // read the parquet and convert it to an RDD